Roof Pricing & Cost Estimates

 How Much Does A New Roof Cost?
 Average Roof Replacement Prices

-The cost of a new roof varies depending on where you live, the materials involved, the size and the complexity of the roof, and the labor rates of the roofing contractor.
+The cost of a new roof varies depending on the materials involved, the size and complexity of the roof, the labor rates of the roofing contractor, and where you live - for example, the cost of a new roof in Ohio may differ from the cost of the same roof in Wisconsin.

 According to the U.S. Census Bureau, the average home in the United States has a 1,700 square foot roof.
 The most popular roofing material used in the United States are asphalt shingles, according to the National Roofing Contractors Association (NRCA).
 Based on this information, the average cost of a new roof in the United States is approximately $11,339.
 Most contractors will also add fees to the total cost of materials to account for the labor it takes to remove the existing roof and install the new one.